We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Today, we are digging into the Airbnb damage reimbursement portion.
 This covers damages, missing items, or unexpected cleaning.
 It even covers income lost if you have to cancel reservations due to damage caused by a previous guest.
 Click here to read all of the details.

-However, before you can open an AirCover claim, you have to contact the guest and submit a money request through Airbnb’s resolution center.
+However, before you can open an AirCover claim, you must contact the guest and submit a payment request through Airbnb’s resolution center.
 If that doesn’t work, you move on to AirCover.
 I want to point this out because there is no way to file an Airbnb claim without involving your guest.
-Even if it gets to the claim stage, Airbnb will cover you but likely go after the guest for reimbursement.
+Even if it reaches the claim stage, Airbnb will cover you, but will likely pursue the guest for reimbursement.

 Step 1: Requesting Money From An Airbnb Guest